 As you will learn, the only common ground is the intensity with which each generation holds fast to its value systems.
 Understanding and respecting those generational biases are critical to bringing out the best in every employee.

 Selling Across the Generations

-The first rule of selling is steadfast: Know your customer.
-With four distinct generations playing active roles in the buying decisions of companies worldwide, that tenet is increasingly difficult to fulfill.
+The first rule of selling remains steadfast: Know your customer.
+With five distinct generations playing active roles in the buying decisions of companies worldwide, that tenet is increasingly difficult to fulfill.
 It is no longer enough to be personable and knowledgeable about your product.
 Changing dynamics require changing strategies.
-To succeed in today’s business climate, you need to approach each buyer with an informed generational perspective — recognizing the underlying biases, values and expectations that pave the way to “yes”.
+To succeed in today’s business climate, you need to approach each buyer with an informed generational perspective — recognizing the underlying biases, values and expectations that pave the way to “Yes.”

-Human resources are the greatest assets of any business.
-But good talent is hard to find and even harder to keep.
-What do employees want?
-In today’s multi-generational workforce, Matures like rules and respect.
-Boomers want recognition and authority.
-Generation X wants openness and collegiality.
-Millennials want meaning and flexibility.
+We hear it all the time: “Our people are our greatest asset.”
+But finding good talent is hard to find and even harder to keep.
+How do you build your people assets?
+What do today’s employees want?
+In today’s multigenerational workforce, Millennials want meaning and freedom, Generation X wants openness and flexibility, Boomers want recognition and authority.
+Matures like rules and respect.
+What about the iGen, the generation following the Millennials?
+Much remains unknown but early indications suggest they want even more freedom and lots of attention.
 Each generation has something to offer so every business needs to offer something to each generation.